piranha/nomad/README.rst

 .. image:: https://github.com/piranha/nomad/raw/master/docs/nomad.jpg

+.. begin-writeup

 Concept
 -------

 Nomad's migration store is a directory with ``nomad.ini`` and a other directories inside.
-Each directory in it containing ``migration.ini`` is a single migration and name of child directory is an identifier of migration.
+Each directory in it containing ``migration.ini`` is a single migration and name of this child directory is an unique identifier of a migration.

 It looks like this::